dgvz/em-cron/README.md

 # EM::Cron

-Simple gem for running code on a schedule using the crontab syntax.
+Simple [Eventmachine](https://github.com/eventmachine/eventmachine) library for running code on a schedule using the crontab syntax.

 ## Installation